mongodb/terraform-provider-mongodbatlas/website/docs/troubleshooting.html.markdown

 ## Issue: The order of element objects in a TypeList attribute randomly changes every time a user runs `terraform plan`:

 ### Cause:
 This issue occurs if the user tries to dynamically add objects to an attribute list (for example, by using `dynamic`).
-This is a known Terraform behavior, as `dynamic` can attempt to bring objects into a schema in any order.
+This is a known Terraform behavior, as `dynamic` can attempt to bring objects into the schema in any order.

 This can be resolved by: